-California employers in the gig economy are scrambling to ensure they’re in compliance with the law as new scrutiny is being given to worker misclassifications.
+California employers in the gig economy are scrambling to ensure they’re in compliance with California’s contractor laws, as new scrutiny is being given to worker misclassifications.

 For corporate massage providers that hire massage therapists to provide on-site massage services, this means taking a careful look at how they classify their massage therapists or risk paying hefty fines.